Cuesta College, San Luis Obispo, CA

 Students have a weekly online reading assignment (hosted by SurveyMonkey.com), where they answer questions based on reading their textbook, material covered in previous lectures, opinion questions, and/or asking (anonymous) questions or making (anonymous) comments.
 Full credit is given for completing the online reading assignment before next week's lecture, regardless if whether their answers are correct/incorrect.
 Selected results/questions/comments are addressed by the instructor at the start of the following lecture.

-The following questions were asked on re-reading textbook chapters and reviewing presentations on advanced electricity concepts.
+The following questions were asked on reading textbook chapters and reviewing presentations on circuit analysis and previewing presentations on advanced electricity concepts.

 Selected/edited responses are given below.

 Describe what you understand from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically demonstrate your level of understanding.

 "I understand that a ammeter measures the current passing through a light bulb while a voltmeter measures the amount of potential used by a light bulb."

 "I understood the difference between parallel and series circuits and how to calculate problems using their equations.
 I also learned to reset your circuit breaker you have to unplug your appliances which is good to know in order to complete a circuit."

 "Ammeters have zero resistances, and voltmeters have infinite resistances."

 "Current and potential difference in a circuit can be measured with instruments called ammeters and voltmeters, respectively.
 A multimeter functions as an ammeter or a voltmeter, depending on the setting of a switch and which of its terminals are connected."

 "When more appliances are plugged in to an outlet, the resistance will decrease (when can be very dangerous).
 In addition, we have circuit breakers to prevent current levels from reaching a dangerously high level--if the circuit breaker is triggered, this turns off the electricity so that the wires in the house do not become fried."